jdinwiddie/CodeWars/README.md

 This project is a personal project to keep me improving my programming skills.
 CodeWars is a website that has programmers post challenges.
-You can complete as many as you like, but my goal is to complete one when I am out of ideas for other projects.
+You can complete as many as you like, but my goal is to complete one when I'm burned out of my other projects.
 I used Python/Flask as the background originally in hopes to throw in some SQL exercises as well, but I might not end up doing that.
 I'm just keeping all my doors open right now.